 - defects of the arms and legs

 associated with cognitive delay, intellectual disability, a characteristic

 - congenital heart defects

-How Imperforate Anus is Diagnosed
+How Is Imperforate Anus Diagnosed?

 - X-rays of the spine to detect bone abnormalities

-- spinal ultrasound looking for vertebral body (bones of the spine) abnormalities
+- spinal ultrasound looking for abnormalities in

 - echocardiogram looking for cardiac anomalies

 - MRI looking for evidence of esophageal defects

 such as formation of fistulae with the trachea, or windpipe